 Total discharge and discharge fluctuations influence rearing conditions throughout the Hanford Reach.
 A 17 kcfs change in discharge equates to a vertical change in river elevation of approximately 0.3 m (1.0 ft) at Priest Rapids Dam.
-During the 2014 HRFCPPA Emergence and Rearing periods, mean daily discharge began near the Critical Elevation (i.e., 65 kcfs) and was generally greater than the 10-year mean beginning in mid-March (Figure 12).
-Mean daily discharge from Priest Rapids Dam was 173.9 kcfs and mean hourly values ranged from 810.3kcfs to 255.9 kcfs (Error!
-Reference source not found.).
+Discharge from Priest Rapids Dam during the 2015 HRFCPPA Emergence and Rearing periods was generally greater than the 10-year mean, particularly during the early part of the Emergence and Rearing Periods (Figure 12).
 As defined in the HRFCPPA, the Outflow Delta (aka, daily delta or flow fluctuation) is the difference between minimum Priest Rapids Outflow and maximum Priest Rapids Outflow over a 24 hr period beginning at 0001 hrs and extending to 2400 hrs.
-The mean Outflow Delta from PRD during the 2014 Emergence and Rearing periods was 41.8 kcfs, which is slightly higher than the overall mean under the HRFCPPA (37.5 kcfs) (Appendix G).
+The mean Outflow Delta from PRD during the 2015 Emergence and Rearing periods was 29.3 kcfs, which was lower than the overall mean under the HRFCPPA (37.7 kcfs) (Appendix G).
 Even though mean daily discharge has been greater since implementation of the HRFCPPA, the magnitude of the daily fluctuations have decreased.
-Daily fluctuations, as a percentage of mean daily discharge, were slightly less than the mean from previous years with Rearing Period protections (24.0 vs. 27.3%).
+Daily fluctuations, as a percentage of mean daily discharge, were slightly less than the mean from previous years with Rearing Period protections (23.0 vs. 27.4%).
 Overall, the magnitude of daily discharge fluctuations have decreased and the relative frequency of smaller fluctuations has increased (Figure 13).